sdemiriz/subsample-reads/README.md

 A Python toolkit for mapping, subsampling, comparing, and plotting BAM files using BED-defined intervals.
 Written for bioinformatics  high-throughput sequencing data and compatible with HLA*LA and its PRG-remapping approach.

+If you do not work with HLA-LA, you can safely ignore everything written here regarding HLA-LA, how it works, and all related examples.

 ## Installation

 1. Clone the repository: